-In a vote of 185 to 124, with two abstaining, the General Conference executive committee on October 14 approved recommendations from the GC administrative committee (ADCOM) aimed to ensure church entities comply with voted actions of the GC in session and the GC executive committee.
+In a vote of 185 to 124, with two abstaining, the General Conference executive committee on October 14 approved recommendations from the GC administrative committee (ADCOM) aimed to ensure church entities comply with voted actions of the GC in session and the GC executive committee (read the voted document).
 The afternoon business session (full video above) was part of the executive committee’s Annual Council that takes place each year in October.

-In a document released by ADCOM in July, steps are outlined for disciplining leaders whose unions or conferences are out of compliance.
+In a version of the document released by ADCOM in July, steps are outlined for disciplining leaders whose unions or conferences are out of compliance.
 These steps include 1) warnings, 2) public reprimands, and 3) loss of voice and vote on the GC executive committee.

 Existing policies call for the administrative entity closest to the matter to deal with disciplinary issues.
 This new document gives ADCOM authority to bypass other entities to deal with issues directly, if it feels they aren’t being dealt with in a timely manner.

 The document, which underwent several revisions before the version presented at Annual Council, also establishes “compliance review committees” charged with reporting issues of noncompliance to ADCOM.
 As previously reported, five such committees were established—and two of them activated—weeks ahead of the Annual Council vote.

 For nearly two hours before the vote, presentations were made by GC president Ted Wilson and several other GC personnel, all stressing why they felt the recommendations must be passed.
 The document was then read aloud, and the floor was opened for discussion.